 Ladder falls are far too frequent, whether a result of faulty ladder placement, a ladder knocked by equipment, or ladder failure.
 Poorly installed or maintained scaffolding can collapse, leading to serious injuries or death.
 Exposed material such as concrete, rebar, electrical wires, or other materials creates additional hazards that could cause a construction worker to fall and sustain severe or fatal injuries.

-Falls on construction sites can lead to serious, catastrophic, or fatal injuries.
+Falls on Phoenix construction sites can lead to serious, catastrophic, or fatal injuries.
 Common injuries that result from falls on construction sites include:

 - Spinal cord injuries

 - Traumatic brain injury